 Designed for Motion

-Key to this all is that the pumping action of the digital cushion and to a lesser extent, the muscles, tendons, ligaments, and joints in the legs aid in the circulating and blood cleansing process.
+Key to this process, is that the pumping action of the digital cushion and to a lesser extent, the muscles, tendons, ligaments, and joints in the legs aid in the circulating and blood cleansing process.
 For this to happen efficiently, the horse must be moving.
 When a horse is confined to a stall, where it cannot move freely, this process may be hampered.

 If your horse is prone to stocking up, the best remedy is to allow it freedom in a paddock or pasture where it can be encouraged to move by placing water, feed, and shelter in different places.
 The more your horse moves, even at a walk, the better.
-When the weather is bad, keep your horse stabled during only the worst part of the day.
+When the weather is not favorable, keep your horse stabled during only the worst part of the day.